 In the words of a young man who I had the pleasure of knowing before he passed from cancer at the age of 15, ‘you can’t have the beauty of a rose without the pain of the thorns’.
 Australia’s history is like that.
 Without knowing the full story, we can never truly celebrate our successes.

-Indigenous history – and student success
+First Nations history – and student success